NishchayAnand/software-engineering/System Design/LLD/Design Patterns/Structural/Proxy/Notes.md

 ## Protection Proxy

+Protection proxy is a proxy that controls access to an object based on access rights.

 ## EXTRA

 Dynamic proxies leverage the Proxy Design Pattern principles by providing a more convenient and standardized way to implement them in Java.
 They offer a powerful mechanism for adding functionalities like security, logging, or performance monitoring without modifying the target object's code.